cloudflare/cloudflare-docs/content/durable-objects/platform/data-location.md

 {{<Aside type="note" header="IDs derived from the same name but different jurisdictions will differ">}}

-Because the jurisdiction is encoded permanently in the Object ID, it is possible to have the same name represent different Objects in different jurisdictions.
-For example: `OBJECT_NAMESPACE.idFromName('my-name')` and `OBJECT_NAMESPACE.jurisdiction('eu').idFromName('my-name')` represent different Objects.
+Because the jurisdiction is encoded permanently in the Durable Object ID, it is possible to have the same name represent different Durable Objects in different jurisdictions.
+For example: `OBJECT_NAMESPACE.idFromName('my-name')` and `OBJECT_NAMESPACE.jurisdiction('eu').idFromName('my-name')` represent different Durable Objects.
 They will have their own transient (in-memory) and persistent state, and will likely run in different geographical regions.

 This may be counterintuitive at first, but it would be impossible to enforce two different non-overlapping jurisdictions for a single name.
 The key insight to remember is that Durable Object namespaces operate on IDs, not names, and the jurisdiction is a permanent part of the ID.